 Projects & News

-The Rural City of Murray Bridge is overseeing the tender and construction of a literal 2.2Km link road between Mannum Road and the proposed new TFI facility North of Murray Bridge.
+The Rural City of Murray Bridge (on behalf of Department of Infrastructure & Transport) oversaw the tender and construction of a literal 2.2Km link road between Mannum Road and the proposed new TFI facility North of Murray Bridge.

-Council is pleased to announce that Downer EDI Pty Ltd, in conjunction with a local Murray Bridge Company Spry Civil Construction, has been awarded the construction contract for the road project and site works are anticipated to commence within the coming days with works to be completed in December 2020.
+Council was pleased to announce that Downer EDI Pty Ltd, in conjunction with a local Murray Bridge Company Spry Civil Construction, were awarded the construction contract for the road project.
+Site works commenced in July 2020 and were complete in December 2020.

 The project will include acceleration and deceleration lanes to facilitate safe passage for turning and a new intersection with lighting on Mannum Road.

 The infrastructure will help facilitate the TFI meat processing plant rebuild after the local site was destroyed by fire two years ago, significantly impacting the local economy and workforce.

 The Federal and State Governments have committed $14 million to the project to provide access to the new site.